cubicbyte/reddit-account-generator/README.md

 ### Configuration

-Open the `config.py` file and put your email.
+Open the `config.py` file and put your email to be used on your accounts.
 Other settings are optional.

 ### Command Line Usage